justld/PCSeg/README.md

 An pointcloud segmentation tools implemented in paddlepaddle.
+Including PointNet/PointNetv2...

 ## evaluate on S3DIS